liupeirong/web-app-api-multi-identity-provider/README.md

 2. Go to https://polyauthfrontendaad.azurewebsites.net, login button will lead you directly to Azure AD.
     * similarly, https://polyauthfrontendgoogle.azurewebsites.net, login button will lead you directly to Google.
     * These are different instances of the same frontend application, the only difference is in [MvcClient/appsettings.json](MvcClient/appsettings.json), ```AuthProvider``` is configured to go to ```myidsrv``` vs ```aad``` vs ```google```.
-    * Click on ```CallBackendSvcSP``` to make a backend call from https://polyauthfrontendaad.azurewebsites.net and https://polyauthfrontendgoogle.azurewebsites.net respectively.
-This works because BackendSvc is configured to trust the Identity Server and Azure AD, as seen in [BackendSvc/appsettings.json](BackendSvc/appsettings.json) ```TrustedAuthProviders```.
+    * Click on ```CallBackendSvcSP``` to make a backend call from https://polyauthfrontend.azurewebsites.net and https://polyauthfrontendaad.azurewebsites.net respectively.
+This works because BackendSvc is configured to trust the IdentityServer and Azure AD, as seen in [BackendSvc/appsettings.json](BackendSvc/appsettings.json) ```TrustedAuthProviders```.
 Examine [how the BackendSvc verifies the __issuer__ and __audience__ of the Authorization token](BackendSvc/Startup.cs#L27) without any code specific to each identity provider.
 3. Go to https://polyauthfrontend.azurewebsites.net,
     * log in using an Azure AD account, then ```CallBackendSvcSP```, you'll see a list of blobs prefixed with *curve_*.
 The last item in the list is a SAS url to the last blob on the list that you can use to directly access in the browser.
     * log out and log in using IdentityServer or Google, you'll see a different list of blobs.
-    * examine how BackendSvc is [configured](BackendSvc/appsettings.json#L33) to use different Service Principals to access different Storage accounts based on the identity provider user signed in with.
+    * examine how BackendSvc is [configured](BackendSvc/appsettings.json#L33) to use __different Service Principals__ to access different Storage accounts based on the identity provider user signed in with.
 4. Go to https://polyauthfrontend.azurewebsites.net,
     * log in using an Azure AD account, then ```CallBackendSvc```, you'll see a list of blobs.
-The last time in the list is a SAS url to the last blob on the list that you can use to directly access in the browser.
+The last item in the list is a SAS url to the last blob on the list that you can use to directly access in the browser.
     * log out and log in using IdentityServer or Google, you'll see a different list of blobs.
-    * examine how BackendSvc is [configured](BackendSvc/appsettings.json#L14) to use a single Service Principal to access different Storage accounts in different Azure AD tenants, based on the identity provider user signed in with.
+    * examine how BackendSvc is [configured](BackendSvc/appsettings.json#L14) to use a __single Service Principal__ to access different Storage accounts in different Azure AD tenants, based on the identity provider user signed in with.

 ## Run it yourself
 There are 3 projects in this repo: